KinsonDigital/VelaptorDocs/docs/api/Velaptor.UI.IWindow.md

 ### AutoSceneUpdating

-Gets or sets a value indicating whether or not the scenes should be automatically updated.
+Gets or sets a value indicating whether the scenes should be automatically updated.

 ```csharp
 bool AutoSceneUpdating { get; set; }